-Problem transformation: A definitionProblem transformation is the practice of shifting how you perceive and respond to tough business problems, such that the value creation capability of the business is increased.
+Problem transformation: A definitionProblem transformation is a way of perceiving and responding to tough problems such that ambitious outcomes are achieved and the value creation capability of the individual or collective is increased.

-Transformation is a shift in people’s perception of what is possible.
+Transformation is a shift in one’s perception of what is possible.